CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 1.md

     ![](./Media/23042025(44).png)

-1. Within the Pipeline expression builder window, select the **Functions** tab.
-Here, you can explore various functions that exist within the expression library.
-When you're ready, copy and paste the code block below into the expression input box.
-Press **OK** when complete.
+1. Copy the code block below and paste it into the expression input box.
+Once done, press **OK**.

     >**Note:** This expression will be used to create a folder structure within your pipeline that writes the file to nested folders based on the current year, the current month, and the current date of the run time.
 The forward slash "**/**" character is how the folder structure is defined.
 This dynamic folder structure helps in organizing your data based on the date, making it easier to manage and retrieve.